 Warehouses-as-art-institutions, a 700-year-old hotel (fully refurbished), and whole meals of melted cheese.
-Nick Papa of Spotted by Locals, one our 24 Best Travel Blogs and Websites, shares a list of beloved Zurich spots.
+Those are just a few of Zurich's most beloved spots.

 ZURICH – There's so much more to the world-famous financial center than meets the eye.
 With an artsy edge and ancient city center, Zurich may be home to many bankers, but world-class cuisine, thriving arts scene and stunning landscapes make it one of the most popular destinations to visit in all of Europe.
 Despite its central latitude, Zurich is, like many cities further north, predicated on the need to seek cozy moments indoors during the winter months.
 When the temperature drops, here's where the locals go in Zurich.